Good Technology Survey Reveals Americans are Working More, but on their Own Schedule

 About Good Technology

-Good Technology is the leader in secure mobility solutions, providing the leading secure mobility solution across all stages of the mobility lifecycle for enterprises and governments worldwide.
+Good Technology is the leader in secure mobility solutions, providing the leading secure mobility solution for enterprises and governments worldwide, across all stages of the mobility lifecycle.
 Good offers a comprehensive, end-to-end secure mobility solutions portfolio, consisting of a suite of collaboration applications, a secure mobility platform, mobile device management, unified monitoring, management and analytics, and a third-party application and partner ecosystem.
-More than 6,000 organizations in over 190 countries use Good Technology solutions, including FORTUNE® 100 leaders in commercial banking, insurance, healthcare, and aerospace and defense.
+More than 6,200 organizations in over 190 countries use Good Technology solutions, including FORTUNE® 100 leaders in commercial banking, insurance, healthcare, and aerospace and defense.
 Learn more at www.good.com.

 Statements concerning industry growth, future prospects, business outlook, and product availability and plans are forward looking statements that involve a number of uncertainties and risks.
 This information is intended to outline our general product direction and it should not be relied upon in making purchasing decisions.
 It is not a commitment, promise or legal obligation to deliver any material, code or functionality and the development, release and timing of any features or functionality described for our products remains at Good's sole discretion.

-©2014 Good Technology Corporation and its related entities.
+©2015 Good Technology Corporation and its related entities.
 All use is subject to license terms posted at www.good.com/legal.
 All rights reserved.
 GOOD, GOOD TECHNOLOGY, the GOOD logo, GOOD FOR ENTERPRISE, GOOD FOR GOVERNMENT, GOOD FOR YOU, GOOD DYNAMICS, SECURED BY GOOD, GOOD MOBILE MANAGER, GOOD CONNECT, GOOD SHARE, GOOD TRUST, GOOD VAULT, and GOOD DYNAMICS APPKINETICS are trademarks of Good Technology Corporation and its related entities.
 All third-party trademarks, trade names, or service marks may be claimed as the property of their respective owners.
-Good's technology and products are protected by issued and pending U.S. and foreign patents. iPad and iOS are trademarks of Apple, Inc., registered in the U.S. and other countries.
+Good's technology and products are protected by issued and pending U.S. and foreign patents.